Table of Contents

 What Else You Can Do to Help Butterflies

 Don’t collect them.
 This is an old fashioned hobby, but some people still catch butterflies in nets and pin them to boards.
 It’s a cruel practice and some butterflies are protected so you could get into trouble.
-Use a camera instead.
+Use a garden wildlife camera instead.

 Join your local environmental group to learn about coppicing and natural techniques that enhance the environment.
 Environmental groups plant wildflowers and count the butterflies to give picture of their health.

 Stop using pesticides.
 Pesticides kill everything they land on and sprays are carried around on the wind.
 This means butterflies, moths, caterpillars, eggs and pupa are destroyed.
 Bees, ladybirds, hoverflies and all pollinating insects are wiped out.
 A sterile garden is a wildlife free garden.

 It won’t take long for natural aphid predators to arrive if you simply spray with citrus soaked water or remove them by hand.
-Just wear gloves it’s not that bad.
+Just wear gardening gloves, it’s not that bad.
 Gardeners have managed for thousands of years without pesticides, so net your cabbages – don’t spray them.

 As well as growing more nectar rich flowers, keep an area of garden wild.
 Leave it unmown, add bee and butterfly hotels, some native wildflower seeds, a hedgehog house, some logs, and the wildlife will move in.
 If you don’t have a garden, a hanging basket or container of flowers on a balcony will also attract bees and butterflies.
 Any little you can do will save lives and promote a healthy environment.

 Water all around – but not a drop for our wildlife to drink.
 We have taps, but mammals, birds and insects don’t.
 In hot summer months wildlife dies from dehydration.
 A simple bowl of fresh water is so easy, yet saves countless lives.
 Butterflies drink water too and the best way to help is to fill a dish with marbles or pebbles and fill it daily.
 Bees and butterflies will sit safely in the pebbles with danger of falling in.